Ariana Grande Delivers Encore Performance In ‘Final Fantasy Brave Exvius’

 — FINAL FANTASY EXVIUS (@FFBE_EN) April 14, 2017

-Players of all ages can participate in a social media contest that unlocks rewards that are to be given out at the end of the event.
+While the ticket giveaway is reserved for those 18 and up, players of all ages can participate in a social media contest that unlocks rewards that are to be given out at the end of the event.
 Just as with the concert ticket contest, the game community is encouraged to post a screenshot of their party while taking on the Resentful Noise Spirit boss in this thread.
 When the event concludes, all players will receive gifts in their Message Box depending on the number of posts in the Facebook discussion thread.

 If the thread reaches more than 1,000 posts, everyone will be gifted 70 energy.
 If it grows to more than 3,000 posts, players will be gifted 250 lapis.
 More than 5,000 posts will be rewarded with a rare summon ticket.
 As of this writing, there are more than 850 posts in the thread.